rust-lang/book/src/ch03-05-control-flow.md

 the compiler adds runtime code to perform the conditional check of whether the index is within the bounds of the array on every iteration through the loop.

-As a more concise alternative, you can use a `for` loop and execute some code for each item in a collection.
+As a more concise alternative, you can use a `for` loop and execute same code for each item in a collection.
 A `for` loop looks like the code in Listing 3-5.

 <Listing number="3-5" file-name="src/main.rs" caption="Looping through each element of a collection using a `for` loop">